ManjulaChalla/Library-Information-Management-System/README.md

 # Core Features
 - Searching of books
 - Issuing and returning books
-- Check fines(if any)
   - Librarian can read information about any member
 - Librarian can track the books issued by a particular student
 - Librarian can add/remove any member(student)
 - Librarian can add/delete books